mildiemilk/mobile-expo/README.md

 ### How do I get set up? ###

 * Summary of set up
+-pull project lib into the lib folder as a subdirectory
 * Configuration
 * Dependencies
 * Database configuration